TaupeMist/Taupemist/ResourceStaking.md

 Once a member's staking position has matured, they can access the represented resources anytime they wish through Taupemist's services/features.

+### How do I submit a staking position request?
+##### A staking position request is composed of one single field.
+- The __new position__ is the new desired amount of TMA that a member wishes as their staking position.

+Through using their desired steem website (i.e. [steemit.com](https://www.steemit.com)), a member can submit a staking position request as a comment to the related post on the steem blockchain.

 ### What does a staking position request look like?
 Here's an example staking position request.
 ```